osjoberg/HtmlPerformanceKit/Readme.md

 HtmlSpeedPack is a fast HTML parser whith a similar API as XmlReader.
 HtmlSpeedPack tries to follow the HTML 5 tokenization specification: https://www.w3.org/TR/html5/syntax.html#tokenization

+Please note that the full specification is not implemented as of yet.

 ## Install via NuGet
 To install HtmlSpeedPack, run the following command in the Package Manager Console: